ibbles/LearningUnreal/Construction Script.md

 If there is no  node for the Parent Construction Script then create one by clicking the Construction Script start node and select Add Call To Parent Function.
 It is often a good idea to call the parent's Construction Script even if it doesn't do anything because it might do something in the future.

-There is a tab in the [[Blueprint Editor]] for the Construction Script.
+There is a tab in the [[Blueprint Actor Editor]] for the Construction Script.
 The tab can be re-opened by double-clicking My Blueprint panel > Functions > ConstructionScript.

 By default the Construction scrip is run continuously when an Actor Instance is **dragged**.